What is the unit of power system energy storage

 - What is the most portable energy storage power source

-- What is the power supply for industrial energy storage equipment
+- What is the integrated power supply and energy storage system

 - What is the proportion of energy storage unit construction cost